sofiakatzman/Cocktail-Finder/README.md

 ## Acknowledgement

-Thank you to "A COUPLE COOKS" for their incredible blog from where the recipes and photographs used in this app are from.
+Thank you to "A COUPLE COOKS" for their incredible blog from where the recipes and photographs used in this app are all from.
 Their contnt contributions have made this application possible.